konsulting/porter/README.md

  - `porter php:open {version?}` - Open the PHP cli for the project, run in project dir, or run a specific version

 ### Node (npm/yarn)
- - `porter node` - Open Node cli, run in project dir
+ - `porter node:open` - Open Node cli, run in project dir

 ### MySQL
 Enabled by default available on the host machine @ localhost:13306.